aws-samples/rag-with-amazon-opensearch-and-sagemaker/cdk_stacks/README.md

 #### Step 6 (Optional): Deploy the Streamlit app on ECS Fargate

+:warning: Before deploy the following CDK stack, make sure Docker is runing on your machine.

 ```
 (.venv) $ cdk deploy --require-approval never StreamlitAppStack
 ```